 Hi, I’m Xaña Winans, Founder and CEO of Golden Proportions Marketing, one of the biggest and most experienced dental marketing agencies in the country.

-Knowing how well your social media marketing efforts are performing is important.
+Knowing how well your dental social media marketing efforts are performing is important.
 Even though the platforms you use like Facebook and Instagram are free, social media marketing can drain both time and money from your dental practice if it is not being done effectively.

-Trying to keep track of all of the dozens (and dozens) of social media metrics can be overkill.
+Trying to keep track of all of the dozens (and dozens) of dental social media metrics can be overkill.
 To simplify things, focus on the two most important social media factors — reach and engagement.